Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.39*
+- Added optional search suggestions to the toolbar popup
+- Fixed some issues with the special COPY and Domain(%s) search engines in the toolbar popup

 *0.8.38*
 - Fixed mycroftproject integration.
 The integration failed to work after mycroftproject switched to use https.

 *0.8.37*
 - Added toolbar popup when clicking the selection search icon next to the address bar in the upper right corner or chorme.
 The popup can be enabled/disabled on the options page.